negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 find it progressively easier to express search spaces in DeepArchitect and better appreciate the expressivity and reusability of the language.

+Concluding remarks
+^^^^^^^^^^^^^^^^^^

 We now provide some ending notes for this tutorial, both talking about minor aspects that we have not paid much attention in this tutorial, and giving recommendations to the reader on how and what to learn next.

-Throughout the definition of the various search spaces, we have seen this line `co.Scope.reset_default_scope()`.
+Throughout the instantiation of the various search spaces, we have seen this call to :code:`wrap_search_space_fn`, which internally uses :code:`mo.SearchSpaceFactory`.
+:code:`mo.SearchSpaceFactory` manages the global scope and buffer the search space to make sure that there are no substitution modules with unconnected inputs or outputs (i.e., at the border of the search space).

-We use an object that we call the scope to assign unique names to the elements that show up in the search space (currently, modules, hyperparameters, inputs, and outputs).
+We use the global the scope to assign unique names to the elements that show up in the search space (currently, modules, hyperparameters, inputs, and outputs).
 Every time a module, hyperparameter, input, or output is created, we use